Personal Training vs Group Training: What’s Best for Your Goals?

 Group sessions work well when you enjoy training with others and thrive in a social environment.

-However, they’re usually less personalized, as one coach is supporting multiple people at once.
+However, group training is usually less personalized, as one coach is supporting multiple people at once.

 Key Differences Between Personal Training and Group Training